 The card also provides members with tremendous savings in the form of fees.
-There are no annual fees, foreign transaction fees, cash advance fees or even balance transfer fees with the card, and it also comes with a 1.99% introductory APR on balance transfers for the first six months of card ownership.
-After the introductory period, a APR will apply.
+There are no annual fees, foreign transaction fees, cash advance fees or even balance transfer fees with the card.

-Even if you carry a balance, the card can save you money with some of the lowest APRs on the market.
+Even if you carry a balance, the card can save you money with some of the lowest APRs on the market at APR.

-Currently, the card is offering a 50,000-mile sign-up bonus for spending $2,000 in the first three months of card membership.
-Additionally, those hitting the minimum spend requirement will earn 5,000 Medallion Qualification Miles, making elite status qualification that much easier.
-Additionally, cardholders can earn 10,000 MQMs after spending $25,000 in purchases in a calendar year — up to two times.
+Currently, the card is offering a 90,000-mile welcome offer for spending $4,000 in the first six months of card membership.
+Additionally, cardholders can earn 10,000 Medallion Qualification Miles after spending $25,000 in purchases in a calendar year — up to two times.

-Earnings levels on the card are good for travelers, as the card pays three miles per $1 on Delta flights and vacations and those made directly with hotels.
-Two miles at U.S. supermarkets and restaurants and one mile on all other purchases also come with this card, which carries a $250 annual fee.
+Earnings levels on the card are good for travelers, as the card pays three miles per $1 on Delta flights and vacations and on purchases made directly with hotels.
+Two miles at U.S. supermarkets and restaurants and one mile on all other purchases also come with this card, which carries a annual fee.

 Cynthia Measom contributed to the reporting for this article.